 Our net sales are derived from the sale of pet food to our customers, who purchase either directly from us or through third-party distributors.
 Our products are sold to consumers through a fast-growing network of company-owned branded refrigerators, known as Freshpet Fridges, located in our customers' stores.
-We continue to roll out Freshpet Fridges across leading retailers across North America and have installed Freshpet Fridges in approximately 19,500 retail stores as of December 31, 2018.
+We continue to roll out Freshpet Fridges across leading retailers across North America and parts of Europe and have installed Freshpet Fridges in approximately 21,500 retail stores as of December 31, 2019.
 Our products are sold under the Freshpet brand name, with ingredients, packaging and labeling customized by class of retail.
 Sales are recorded net of discounts, slotting, returns and promotional allowances.